 Iced (AKA "Blizzard of Blood") (1988)

-starring: Debra De Liso, Doug Stevenson, Ron Kologie
+Starring: Debra De Liso, Doug Stevenson, Ron Kologie

-Some time ago, a group of young hot-blooded teens were staying at a skiing lodge when one of their least likable buddy ended up skiing to his death after he found out the girl of his dreams isn't into him at all.
+Some time ago, a group of young hot-blooded teens was staying at a skiing lodge when one of their least likable buddy ended up skiing to his death after he found out the girl of his dreams isn't into him at all.
 To be frank, with the way he was acting prior to his death, I couldn't imagine anybody being into him.
 Ever.

-Now fast-forward four years later, the teens (now young adults) were invited back to the same skiing lodge by mysterious host.
+Now fast-forward four years later, the teens (now young adults) get invited back to the same skiing lodge by mysterious host.
 With little to do, the group decided to catch-up with one another, rekindle relationships or simply just have fun.
 But little do they realize, someone wearing a blue jumpsuit and broken orange goggles is out to get them, taking his time to study his victims as nothing much happened around the next 30 to 40 minutes in this movie other than talk, drug and fuck.
 Least he's clever enough to know his targets but what does that do for us?

 About an hour later of talking, cooking and other casual stuffs, the killer finally begins his (tame) murder spree, following it with the cliched final girl chase scene that leads up to a reveal that barely rocked anything and a Carrie-inspired shock ending involving another fast-forwarding into the future (five years this time) and a bleeding snowman.